Faculty and Staff

 B.S.
 Urban Studies; B.S.
 Psychology, Georgia State University

 Mild disabilities; specialization in deafness and learning disabilities

-Dr. Kelly teaches graduate and undergraduate students, primarily from the College of Education.
+Patrick M. Kelly teaches graduate and undergraduate students, primarily from the College of Education.
 His teaching load includes introductory courses in special education as well as specialized courses in learning disabilities.
 He also has a supervisory role in the CarolinaLIFE program.
-CarolinaLIFE is a program for students with developmental disabilities who participate in academic, residential, and social life on the USC campus.
+CarolinaLIFE is a program for students with developmental disabilities who participate in academic, residential, and social life on the UofSC campus.
 He served over 30 years in public education settings as a school psychologist and special education administrator.
 He also has specialized training and experience working with children who are deaf/ hard-of-hearing, their families, and teachers.

 Dissertation: Parent Perceptions of Audiology and Speech-Language Services and Support for Young Children with Cochlear Implants

 Legacy of Language; Integrating Deaf Culture into Family Life – Early Hearing Detection and Intervention National Conference, 2010